repairvision/repairvision.github.io/_pages/configuration/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step31 }}: ReVision Configuration </figcaption>
 </figure>

-The *.fol file first specifies the modeling language by the `domain` keyword and the namespace URI of the Ecore meta-model.
+The `*.fol` file first specifies the modeling language by the `domain` keyword and the namespace URI of the modeling language's Ecore meta-model.
 This line should have been already inserted by the project wizard.

 After that, you can define the consistency rules.
-As shown in Fig. {{ fig_step32 }}, a consistency rule definition starts with the 'constraint' keyword, followed by a unique name for the constraint and a colon `:`.
+As shown in Fig. {{ fig_step32 }}, a consistency rule definition starts with the `constraint` keyword, followed by a unique name for the constraint and a colon `:`.
 The second keyword `message` defines a description for the developer that is shown if the constraint is violated.
 Next, after the `context` keyword the context type is specified, i.e., the type of the context element in a model's abstract syntax tree starting from which the constraint is validated.
 For example, in Fig. {{ fig_step32 }}, the context type is `DFA` and the variable `dfa` refers to the context element (similar to `self` in OCL).
+Moreover, as shown in Fig. {{ fig_step32 }}, the editor supports auto-completion (`ctrl+space`) for meta-model types and syntax fragments.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/3_2_constraint_editor.png" target="_blank">